Ditto-money/swap-contract/README.md

 # Incentivized swap deposit contract

+Smart contract for the incentivized swap of selected Ethereum tokens to DITTO.
+Lets users deposit selected Ethereum tokens and receive DITTO on Binance smart chain in exchange.

+## TOC

 - [Incentivized swap deposit contract](#incentivized-swap-deposit-contract)
   * [Deployment and admin functions](#deployment-and-admin-functions)
     + [Starting and ending a swap](#starting-and-ending-a-swap)